-The new 2020 Peugeot Boxer electric has been unveiled at the Birmingham commercial vehicle show, joining the growing crowd of vans relying on pure electric power.
+The Peugeot Boxer electric van (e-Boxer) has finally been revealed at the Birmingham commercial vehicle show (CVShow), joining the growing crowd of vans relying on pure electric power.

 What is the range of the Peugeot e-Boxer electric van?